5D4N South Korea Itinerary for K-Drama Fans

 It’s finally time to make that trip happen.

-It’s a common phenomenon that took place across the globe: During the beginning of the COVID-19 pandemic, even the most unexpected folks turned into K-drama fans.
-And as the destinations everywhere closed borders, more of us took to these dramas for comfort and vicarious travel.
+It’s a common phenomenon that has taken place across the globe in the past few years: Even the most unexpected folks turned into K-drama fans.
+This was especially true during the lockdown period, as destinations everywhere closed borders, leading to more of us taking to these dramas for comfort and vicarious travel.
+Fortunately, now we can easily see our favourite K-drama filming locations in real life!
+Check out our special five-day four-night K-drama itinerary, which focuses on these destinations: Seoul, Jeju, Gangwon, and Busan.

 Days 1 to 2: Seoul